pingcap/docs-tidb-operator/en/prerequisites.md

     The above command sets the data directory of Kubelet to `/data1/kubelet`.

-2. [Reserve compute resources](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/) by using Kubelet, to ensure that the system process of the machine and the kernel process of Kubernetes have enough resources for operation in heavy workload.
+2. [Reserve compute resources](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/) by using Kubelet, to ensure that the system process of the machine and the kernel process of Kubernetes have enough resources for operation in heavy workloads.
 This maintains the stability of the entire system.

 ## TiDB cluster's requirements for resources

-To determine the machine configuration, see [Server recommendations](https://pingcap.com/docs/stable/hardware-and-software-requirements/#production-environment).
+To determine the machine configuration, see [Server recommendations](https://docs.pingcap.com/tidb/v4.0/hardware-and-software-requirements#production-environment).

 In a production environment, avoid deploying TiDB instances on a kubernetes master, or deploy as few TiDB instances as possible.
 Due to the NIC bandwidth, if the NIC of the master node works at full capacity, the heartbeat report between the worker node and the master node will be affected and might lead to serious problems.